Finding the Right Planning and Budgeting Software To Suit Your Needs

 The peer groups

-Besides planning and performance management, BI-focused products target use cases such as standard reporting, ad hoc reporting, analysis, advanced analytics and dashboarding.
+Besides planning and performance management, BI and analytics-focused products also target use cases such as reporting, dashboarding, (ad hoc) analysis and advanced analytics.

-Enterprise software vendors have a broad portfolio including most (or all) types of business software.
+Business software generalists have a broad product portfolio including most (or all) types of enterprise software for a variety of business requirements (e.g., ERP).

-Global planning vendors have a truly global sales and marketing reach.
-They are present worldwide, and their planning products are used all around the world.
+Global vendors have a truly global sales and marketing reach.
+They are present worldwide, and their products are used all around the world.

 The Analyst View

-The BARC Score report for Integrated Planning and BI focuses on the planning and BI market in the DACH region (Germany, Austria and Switzerland).
+The BARC Score report for Integrated Planning and Analytics focuses on the market for integrated planning and analytics products and portfolios.
 It analyzes the strengths and challenges of all the leading vendors as well as several smaller vendors that often have less visibility, but still offer outstanding value to their customers.

-Every vendor is evaluated on two dimensions: “Portfolio Capabilities” and “Market Execution”.
-Each represents one axis on the Score chart.
+Every vendor is evaluated on two dimensions: “Portfolio Capabilities and “Market Execution.
+Each represents one axis on the Score.
 These two dimensions include the following sub-criteria.

-In general, portfolio capabilities reflect functional criteria (e.g., planning, formatted reporting, ad hoc query, analysis, dashboarding and predictive analytics) and architectural criteria.
-A special emphasis is placed on the integration of planning and BI functionality within the vendors’ product portfolios.
-Ease of use for business users is also an important evaluation criterion.
+In general, portfolio capabilities reflect functional and architectural criteria.
+A special emphasis is placed on the integration of planning and analytics functionality within the vendors’ product portfolios.
+An additional and important evaluation criterion is ease of use for business users.

 Market execution takes into account the vendors’ product, sales and marketing strategies as well as certain organizational, financial and geographical considerations.

-There are two main inclusion criteria for this BARC Score: the first is associated with each vendor’s products and the other is linked to the financial results relating to those products.
+There are two separate categories of inclusion criteria for this BARC Score: the first is associated with a vendor’s products and portfolios and the other is linked to the financial results relating to those products.

-Functionality for planning (including write-back of planning data to a central database and other advanced planning features such as workflows, simulation, etc.) is the entrance ticket to be evaluated in this BARC Score.
+Functionality for planning (including write-back of planning data to a central database and other advanced planning features such as workflows, forecasting and simulation) is the “entrance ticket” to be evaluated in this BARC Score.

-Moreover, a vendor has to supply additional functionality for all four technologies from the following platform portfolio in a solution not merely focused on one industry or use case:
+Moreover, a vendor has to supply additional functionality for all four of the following analytics technologies in a solution not merely focused on one industry or use case:

 Score Regions